Two million rental properties.

 The older the property, the lower the typical EPC rating.
 Most pre-1930 housing sits at Band E or below.
 Most post-2012 housing comfortably clears Band C. The compliance problem is concentrated in the middle of the century — cavity-wall terraces and semis built before insulation standards existed.

-The data shows you where things stand.
-Understanding what to do about it — for your specific properties, your construction types, your portfolio — is what the book is for.
+Landlord EPC compliance by 2030 means property-level decisions about construction type, improvement cost, and investment strategy.
+Understanding what to do — for your specific properties and your portfolio — is what the book is for.

 EPC Band C by 2030: A Landlord’s Guide to Ratings, Compliance, and Retrofit

-29 chapters covering how EPC ratings are built, what each improvement actually delivers, how to navigate the 2030 compliance framework, and how to make the investment case for retrofit — or the case for selling.
+27 chapters covering how EPC ratings are built, what each improvement actually delivers, how to navigate the 2030 compliance framework, and how to make the investment case for retrofit — or the case for selling.
+Practical, direct, and written for property investors with decisions to make.